 Across the globe, biosimilar approval processes differ and harmonizing these processes could reduce the number of clinical studies carried out and make biosimilars more accessible.
 However, achieving global harmonization of regulation and approval procedures for biosimilars is likely to be complicated and lengthy.

 A lack of harmonization does not only cause a lack of trust in biosimilar products, but it also creates an increased workload for pharmaceutical manufacturers.
-They have to submit applications to different regulatory authorities which have different requirements worldwide, and this means separate bioequivalence studies and applications are needed.
+They have to submit applications to different regulatory authorities worldwide which have different requirements and this means separate bioequivalence studies and applications are needed.
 This is expensive for producers in terms of both time and money.

-Currently, there is no global harmonization for the regulation and approval of generic products.
+Currently, there is no global harmonization for the regulation and approval of generic drug products.
 ‘These are far simpler than biologicals/biosimilars and as such, consensus is that we will not see global harmonization of biosimilars for some time.
 However, biosimilar regulation development is at an early stage in some countries and there are still only relatively few products approved globally, which means that regulatory processes can still be altered and developed to allow for harmonization’, said Professor Trifirò.

 Biosimilars are designed to be lower-cost alternatives to originator products and facilitate access to biological medicines worldwide.
 Professor Kvien advised that in most markets, the cost reduction for the biosimilar infliximab is 30%.
-In Norway, when Remsima was approved it was initially 39% less expensive the originator Remicade, in its second year it was 69% less expensive (possibly the highest cost reduction seen so far), and it is currently about 60% cheaper.
-This large cost reduction was largely achievable due to Norwegian national tender system.
+In Norway, when Remsima was approved it was initially 39% less expensive than the originator Remicade, in its second year it was 69% less expensive (possibly the highest cost reduction seen so far), and it is currently about 60% cheaper.
+This large cost reduction was largely achievable due to the Norwegian national tender system.

 Much debate has surrounded the nomenclature of biosimilars in recent years.
 Across the globe, different approaches have been adopted.
 With respect to this, Professor Trifirò emphasized that traceability is key for any biological/biosimilar/chemical drug product.
 It should be possible to achieve this through product naming or identification via batch number.
 If products can be traced back to the batch level or at least brand name, adequate pharmacovigilance will be achieved so that the source of any adverse reactions/effects can be immediately identified.